pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Application-level encryption
 ----------------------------

+The :class:`~eventsourcing.infrastructure.sequenceditemmapper.SequencedItemMapper`
-The ``SequencedItemMapper`` can be constructed with a symmetric cipher.
+can be constructed with a symmetric cipher.
 If a cipher is given, then the ``state`` field of every sequenced item will be encrypted before being sent to the database.
 The state retrieved from the database will be decrypted and verified, which protects against tampering.

-The library provides an AES cipher object class called ``AESCipher``.
+The library provides an AES cipher object class called :class:`~eventsourcing.utils.cyper.aes.AESCipher`.
 It uses the AES cipher from the Python Cryptography Toolkit, as forked by the actively maintained `PyCryptodome project <https://pycryptodome.readthedocs.io/>`__.

-The ``AESCipher`` class uses AES in GCM mode, which is a padding-less, authenticated encryption mode.
+The :class:`~eventsourcing.utils.cyper.aes.AESCipher` class uses AES in GCM mode, which is a padding-less, authenticated encryption mode.
 Other AES modes aren't supported by this class, at the moment.

-The ``AESCipher`` constructor arg ``cipher_key`` is required.
+The :class:`~eventsourcing.utils.cyper.aes.AESCipher` constructor arg ``cipher_key`` is required.
 The key must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
+Longer keys
-Longer keys take more time to encrypt plaintext, but produce more secure ciphertext.
+take more time to encrypt plaintext, but produce more secure ciphertext.

 Generating and storing a secure key requires functionality beyond the scope of this library.
-However, the utils package does contain a function ``encode_random_bytes()`` that may help to generate a unicode key string, representing random bytes encoded with Base64.
-A companion function ``decode_bytes()`` decodes the unicode key string into a sequence of bytes.
+However, the library contains a function:func:`~eventsourcing.utils.random.encode_random_bytes` that may help to generate a unicode key string, representing random bytes encoded with Base64.
+A companion function:func:`~eventsourcing.utils.random.decode_bytes` decodes the unicode key string into a sequence of bytes.

 .. code:: python